Bicycle Parking

 Bikes in Buildings

-NYC’s Bikes in Buildings law provides a process for tenants of commercial office buildings with a freight elevator to request bicycle access to their workspaces.
+Under NYC’s Bikes in Buildings tenants of commercial office buildings may request bike access to their offices.